On automorphism groups of half-arc-transitive tetravalent graphs: Abstract

 \section{Abstract}

 We characterize connected tetravalent graphs $\Gamma$ which admit groups $M<H$ of automorphisms such that $\Gamma$ is $M$-half-arc-transitive and $H$-arc-transitive.
-Examples for each case are constructed, including a counter-example to a question asked by A.~R.~Rivera and P.~\v{S}parl in 2019 as well as the first example of tetravalent normal-edge-transitive non-normal Cayley graph on a nonabelian simple group.
+Examples for each case in our characterization are constructed, including a counter-example to a question asked by A. Ramos Rivera and P.~\v{S}parl in 2019 as well as the first example of a tetravalent normal-edge-transitive non-normal Cayley graph on a nonabelian simple group.

 {\textsc {Keywords.} half-arc-transitive, $s$-arc-transitive, automorphism group.}